AustinBachurski/Battleship-Game/README.md

 ## The Game

-The game is a 1vs1, played in the console.
+The game is 1vs1, played in the console.
 Two human players may play against one another, a human player may play against a computer (computer players take shots randomly), or two computers can play against one another if desired.
 Each player enters their name, then places their ships on a 10x10 grid.
-Players then take turns gussing the location of the other players ships with the goal of sinking them all.
+Players then take turns guessing the location of the other players' ships with the goal of sinking them all.
 When a player fires a shot at the selected grid location, the results of the shot are reported to the console - Hit, Miss, or Sunk.
-The game ends a player sinks all of their enemy's ships.
+The game ends when a player sinks all their enemy's ships.
 The project includes a suite of unit tests to verify proper function.

 ## Image Gallery